janus-idp/backstage-plugins/plugins/tekton/README.md

    ```

-5. To get the resources from a k8s cluster add the following annotations to the entity's catalog-info.yaml as K8s plugin identifies if the provided entity has k8s resources and if yes from which namespace it should get the resources based on the following annotations.
+5. To get the resources from a Kubernetes cluster, add the following annotations to the entity's `catalog-info.yaml`:

    ```yaml
    annotations:
      backstage.io/kubernetes-id: <BACKSTAGE_ENTITY_NAME>
      backstage.io/kubernetes-namespace: <RESOURCE_NS>
    ```
+   The Kubernetes plugin identifies if the provided entity contains Kubernetes resources and from which namespace the plugin receives the resources based on the previous annotations.

-6. To view the latest PipelineRun visualization in the CI/CD tab of the application, add the below annotation.
+6. Add the following annotation to  entity's `catalog-info.yaml` file to view the latest `PipelineRun` visualization in the CI/CD tab of the application:
    ```yaml
    annotations:
      ...
      janus-idp.io/tekton-enabled : 'true'
    ```
-7. A custom label selector can also be added which will then be used by Backstage to find the resources.
-The label selector takes precedence over the id annotation.
+7. You can also add a custom label selector, which Backstage uses to find the resources.
+The label selector takes precedence over the ID annotation.
    `'backstage.io/kubernetes-label-selector': 'app=my-app,component=front-end`
-8. For k8s plugin to get the desired entity's k8s resources the following label should be added to the resources(if label selector is used then the labels mentioned in that should be present on the resource):
+8. You must add the following label to the resources so that the Kubernetes plugin gets the Kubernetes resources from the requested entity:
    ```yaml
    'backstage.io/kubernetes-id': <BACKSTAGE_ENTITY_NAME>`
    ```

-## Getting started
+   ***

+   **NOTE**

+   When using the label selector, the mentioned labels must be present on the resource.

+   ***

+## Using Tekton plugin

-1. Install the plugin
+1. Install the Tekton plugin using the following command:

    ```bash
    yarn workspace app add @janus-idp/backstage-plugin-tekton
    ```

-2. Enable additional tab on the entity view page
+2. Enable additional tab on the entity view page:

    ```ts
    // packages/app/src/components/catalog/EntityPage.tsx